geoffreyQiu/recsys-examples/corelib/dynamicemb/benchmark/README.md

 ## 2.Benchmark BatchedDynamicEmbeddingTables

-In this benchmark, we test the forward and backward overhead of `BatchedDynamicEmbeddingTables` (torch.nn.Module contains batched embedding tables) on a single GPU.
+In this benchmark, we test the forward and backward and evaluation overhead of `BatchedDynamicEmbeddingTablesV2` (torch.nn.Module contains batched embedding tables) on a single GPU.

 ### How to run